JuliaLang/julia/doc/src/manual/functions.md

 # [Functions](@id man-functions)

 In Julia, a function is an object that maps a tuple of argument values to a return value.
-Julia functions are not pure mathematical functions, in the sense that functions can alter and be affected by the global state of the program.
+Julia functions are not pure mathematical functions, because they can alter and be affected by the program's global state.
 The basic syntax for defining functions in Julia is:

 ```jldoctest
 julia> function f(x,y)